Saidul-1/Documentation-Hub/ModelSim_Installation_on_Ubuntu.md

 ./ModelSimSetup-20.1.1.720-linux.run
 ```

 We assume ModelSim to be installed to `/opt`.
 If this is the case, the binaries are in `/opt/modelsim_ase/bin/`.
 In order to work with these tools, you need to add this folder to the path variable.
-Therefore, add the following line to your terminal configuration file, e.g., `.bashrc` or `.zshrc`.
+Therefore, add the following line to your terminal configuration file, e.g., `.bashrc` or `.zshrc` by executing the command in terminal.

 ```sh
 export PATH=$PATH:/opt/modelsim_ase/bin